psilin/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation

+### Reflection

+Goal of this project is to use VGG-16 image classifier neural network converted tweaked to be fully convolutional to determine drivable areas on images from KITTI dataset.
+Or, in other words, perform semantic segmentation task so image pixels will be divided in 2 classes: road and non-road.

+Pretrained VGG-16 neural network were used as a base of architecture.
+Layers 3, 4, 7 and input were extracted as well as keep probability.
+Following layers were added to complete architecture:

+1. 1x1 convolutional layer with `kernel=1` from VGG's Layer 7.
+2. Upsampling (deconvolutional layer) with `kernel=4` and `stride=(2,2)` from layer #1.
+3. 1x1 convolutional layer with `kernel=1` from VGG's Layer 4.
+4. Skip connection layer from layer #2 to layer #3.
+5. Upsampling layer with `kernel=4` and `stride=(2,2)` from layer #4.
+6. 1x1 convolutional layer with `kernel=1` from VGG's Layer 3.
+7. Skip connection layer from layer #5 to layer #6.
+8. Upsampling layer with `kernel=16` and `stride=(8,8)` from layer #7.

+For convolutional and upsampling layers random normal kerne linitializers with deviation of `0.01` and kernel `L2` regularizer of `0.001` were used.

+Softmax-cross-entropy function was chosen as a loss.
+Adam optimizer was used as it had not so many hyper-parameters and because of decaying learning rate.

+Following hyper-parameters were used in training:

+1. Keep probability of `0.5`.
+2. Learning rate of `0.0001`.
+3. Batch size of `2`.
+4. Training epochs of `30`.

+As a measure of how well semantic segmentation was done mIOU (mean interaction-over-union) metric (`tf.metrics.mean_iou()`) was chosen.
+Initial goal was to reach level of `mIOU=0.8`.
+After `1`-st epoch of training level of `mIOU=0.604` was reached.
+Desired level was reached after `6`-th epoch with `mIOU=0.807`.
+After `15`-th epoch of training level of `mIOU=0.921` was reached and `mIOU` started to grow very slowly from epoch to epoch.
+After final `30`-th epoch of training level of `mIOU=0.933` was reached.
+Training time was roughly `80` minutes using Udacity GPU-equipped workspace.
+So the takeaway from training process is that `10-15` training epochs are enough to reach reasonably good level of `mIOU` and it will take `27-40` minutes to finish training process (which is much less than `80`).

+Some examples of results produced by trained network are shown below.
+It can be seen that in general network performs quite good but not perfect as it struggles sometimes to determine drivable road in shadows and near cars and other objects on the road (for example, lane lines).

+[image1]: ./pics/good-01.png ""
+[image2]: ./pics/good-02.png ""
+[image3]: ./pics/good-03.png ""
+[image4]: ./pics/good-04.png ""
+[image5]: ./pics/good-05.png ""
+[image6]: ./pics/good-06.png ""
+[image7]: ./pics/good-07.png ""
+[image8]: ./pics/good-08.png ""
+[image9]: ./pics/good-09.png ""
+[image10]: ./pics/good-10.png ""
+[image11]: ./pics/bad-01.png ""
+[image12]: ./pics/bad-02.png ""
+[image13]: ./pics/bad-03.png ""
+[image14]: ./pics/bad-04.png ""
+[image15]: ./pics/bad-05.png ""

+##### Examples of images on which network performs well:

+![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

+##### Examples of images on which network performs not so good:

+![alt text][image11]
+![alt text][image12]
+![alt text][image13]
+![alt text][image14]
+![alt text][image15]

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).